canonal7/Route-Optimizer/group/Duran_Cenk_log.md

 29.04.2020

-       -We figured out to implement the google maps api and then used some extra libraries to make it functipn better such as JxBrowser library
+       -We figured out to implement the google maps api and then used some extra libraries to make it function better such as JxBrowser library